Optimal state estimation: Turnpike analysis and performance results: Turnpike in optimal state estimation

-Decaying sensitivity is a quite natural property of parametric nonlinear programs that characterizes how much perturbations in the data at one stage influence the solution of the optimization problem at another stage, cf.~\cite{Na2020,Shin2022}.
-In fact, it has been shown that exponentially decaying sensitivity is present under certain observability and controllability conditions, see~\cite{Shin2021}, and compare also \cite{Gruene2020}.
-In our case, the property~\eqref{eq:decay} refers to two different data sets that only differ in $x^\mathrm{i}_1,x^\mathrm{i}_2$ and $x^\mathrm{t}_1,x^\mathrm{t}_2$, but otherwise contain exactly the same data; consequently, the bound given by the right-hand side in \eqref{eq:decay} involves only those terms.
+For linear systems and quadratic cost functions as in~\eqref{eq:stage_cost} and~\eqref{eq:term_cost}, one can establish Assumption~\ref{ass:decay} (with the $\mathcal{KL}$-function $\beta$ specializing to an exponential one) under observability and controllability (the latter one with respect to the disturbance input) by suitably adapting \cite[Th.~5]{Ferrante2005}, compare also \cite{Gruene2020}.
+This can conceptually be transferred to nonlinear systems under (strong) regularity conditions on the solution, cf.~\cite[Th.~7, Sec.~2.2]{Shin2021}.
+In our case, the property in~\eqref{eq:decay} involves two different data sets that only differ in $x^\mathrm{i}_1,x^\mathrm{i}_2$ and $x^\mathrm{t}_1,x^\mathrm{t}_2$, but otherwise contain exactly the same data; consequently, the bound involves only these two terms.

 \begin{thm}[Decaying sensitivity implies turnpike] Let $\mathcal{X}$ be compact and suppose that Assumption~\ref{ass:decay} is satisfied.
 Consider the optimal FIE solution ${z}^*_{j} = \zeta_T(j,d_{0:T})$, $j\in\mathbb{I}_{[0,T]}$ with some given $d_{0:T}$ and $T\in\mathbb{I}_{\geq0}$.
 Then, there exists $C>0$ such that the solution $\hat{z}^*_{\tau+j} = \zeta_N(j,d_{\tau:\tau+N})$ satisfies